-- The Department received four comments on this application and considered four of them.
+- The Department received three comments on this application and considered three of them.
 The Department responded to issues raised by comments in the relevant criteria sections.
 The Department determined that no modifications to the analyses determining the physical availability, legal availability, adverse effect, and beneficial use criterion were met was required.
 The preliminary determination decision is to Grant.
-The Public Comment forms received can be found in the administrative file. - Four public comments were received regarding the physical availability analyses, and three issued were raised among these comments.
-These issues generally called into question the adequacy of the aquifer testing, subsequent modeling, and the finding by the Department of physical availability. - One public comment was received regarding the legal availability analyses, and one issue was raised regarding the Department's finding based on the commenter's perceived lack of physical availability. - Four public comments were received regarding adverse effect, and five issues were raised among these comments.
-These issues generally call into question the potential drawdown and subsequent effect, the liability holder for potential adverse effects, and the possible consequences of increased traffic. - Three public comments were received regarding beneficial use, and three issues were raised among these comments.
+The Public Comment forms received can be found in the administrative file. - Three public comments were received regarding the physical availability analyses, and two issues were raised among these comments.
+These issues generally called into question the adequacy of aquifer testing and subsequent modeling. - One public comment was received regarding the legal availability analyses, which disagreed with the Department's finding based on the commenter's perceived fault in the modeling used for physical availability. - Three public comments were received regarding adverse effect, and five issues were raised among these comments.
+These issues generally call into question the potential drawdown and subsequent effect, liability for potential adverse effects, and the possible consequences of increased traffic on public roads. - Two public comments were received regarding beneficial use, and two issues were raised among these comments.
 These issues generally call into question the lack of benefit to others, the overabundance of industrial use of water in the area, and the environmental consequences. - Water quality comments are accepted during the public comment period.
 One public comment was submitted regarding water quality.
 The Department did not make changes to the draft preliminary determination regarding the water quality criterion.
-Pursuant to § 85-2-311(2), MCA, "the applicant is required to prove that the [water quality criterion has]

-been met only if a valid objection has been filed".
-Objections may be filed pursuant to § 85-2 308, MCA.
+Pursuant to § 85-2-311(2), MCA, "the applicant is required to prove that the [water quality criterion has] been met only if a valid objection has been filed".
+Objections may be filed pursuant to § 85-2-308, MCA.
 (Commenter: Partin)